-Four of Burge’s victims of torture, who were on death row because of their coerced confessions, were granted innocence pardons by the governor after Burge’s police misconduct was brought to light.
+Four of Burge’s victims of torture, who were on death row because of their coerced confessions, were granted innocence pardons by the Illinois governor after Burge’s police misconduct was brought to light.
 In all, there were 14 documented cases where death sentences were based on confessions involving allegations of torture.

 In most cases, the misconduct is more subtle than torture.
 Often times, police simply push the envelope in order to obtain a witness statement.
 In the case of Timothy (“Tim”) Atkins, Tim was convicted after a witness, Denise Powell, testified that he had confessed to the crime.
 After Tim was incarcerated for more than two decades, the California Innocence Project presented evidence that Denise was pressured by police to testify.
 When reversing Tim’s conviction, the judge held that the officers who interviewed Denise threatened her with jail if she did not provide information about the case.

 Like prosecutors, police officers are tasked with making our society safe.
 Sometimes their zeal leads them to use their power to make a case that otherwise would not be triable.
 An officer’s eagerness to see justice done can potentially lead to great injustice.
 Exacerbating the issue is that other officers are often reluctant to report misconduct because of their loyalty to fellow officers.
 But, the proliferation of cell phone cameras have allowed citizens to record and report police misconduct, helping raise public awareness of the issue.